NiteshRamola/vercel/README.md

 - **Node.js, TypeScript, Express.js**: For server-side development and API handling.
 - **Prisma, PostgreSQL**: Database access and management.
+- **Redis**: In-memory data structure store, used for pub/sub functionality.
+- **Socket.IO**: Real-time web socket communication for sending realtime logs of the build to the frontend.
 - **Docker**: Containerization for deployment and scalability.

 ## Docker Compose